 The main reasons you should keep up with these logs are:

 People can take advantage of how easy it is to create a (fake) account on Twitch and just fill your chat with some pretty gruesome, offensive stuff.
 It’s really important to keep track of those kinds of comments and ban the people responsible for them.
 If Twitch’s Terms of Service are frequently being violated in your stream chats, you may end up losing your channel.

-To obtain insight through audience’s reactions
+To obtain insight through the audience’s reactions

 One of the other reasons why a stream chat can get chaotic, especially if you have a big channel, is that people can comment A LOT.
 With a major flow of comments, it’s impossible to keep track of all of them while streaming.
-However, checking these genuine reactions and opinions later is crucial to understand what’s working or not in your content, making sure your channel will evolve.
+However, checking these genuine reactions and opinions later is crucial to understanding what’s working or not in your content, and making sure your channel will evolve.

 To review moderators’ actions

 Moderators don’t always make the right call.
 Sometimes, they can time out someone that should’ve been banned or vice-versa.
-By reading the chat logs, you can determine if a moderator’s decisions were rightful or not.
+By reading the chat logs, you can determine if a moderator’s decisions were right or not.